ange-yaghi/engine-sim/README.md

 This is a code repository and might not look like other software that you're used to downloading and installing (if you're not familiar with programming).
 To download a ready-to-use version of the application, navigate to the [releases page](https://github.com/ange-yaghi/engine-sim/releases), find the most recent release (ex. `v0.1.5a`), click "Assets" and download the .zip file with a name that starts with `engine-sim-build`.
 Unzip this file, then run `bin/engine-sim-app.exe`.
 The simulator should then start normally.

+Check out [our Frequently Asked Questions](https://github.com/ange-yaghi/engine-sim/wiki/Frequently-Asked-Questions) if you need more details.

 ## How do I use it?

 The UI is extremely minimalistic and there are only a few controls used to interact with the engine: